 Theres nothing worse than your day up the hill coming to a grinding halt when you hear the sound of rock scraping along the base of your board, to then finding a nasty ding underneath your prized possession.
 But don't fear the worse, more often than not these deep scratches can easily be repaired in the comfort of your own home by following these simple steps.

 1. Gather your equipment

 Try to have everything laid out on the table before I start doing anything, just so you know it’s all there to hand.
-Have your P-tex candle, a blade or scalpel, a lighter and a scraper all at the ready.
+Have your P-tex candle, a blade or scalpel, a candle, a lighter, a scraper and some scrap wood/metal all at the ready.

 2. Clean Your Base

 You want to make sure it’s clean of whatever was on there when you damaged it so you can get all the dirt out of the grooves, and so it’s ready to absorb the new wax.
 Use a brush at first then move on a clean cloth.
-Spray base-cleaner on the board, and spread it out with a paper towel.
+Spray base-cleaner on the board, and wipe it dry with a cloth.
 Cut away any material that is sticking out of the board with a sharp blade.

 3. Melt p-tex into any gouges